Alfred Moore: Military service and political career

-On September 1, 1775, at the outset of the American Revolutionary War, Moore became a captain in the 1st North Carolina Regiment, of which his uncle, James Moore, was colonel.
-He fought in the Battle of Moore's Creek Bridge, and took part in the defense of Charleston, South Carolina after British forces attempted to capture Sullivan's Island.
+On September 1, 1775, at the outset of the American Revolutionary War, Moore became a captain in the 1st North Carolina Regiment of the Continental Army, of which his uncle, James Moore, was colonel.
+He fought in the Battle of Moore's Creek Bridge, and took part in the Siege of Charleston, South Carolina, after British forces attempted to capture Sullivan's Island.
 On March 8, 1777, following the deaths of his father, brother and uncle, Moore resigned his commission to care for the family plantation.
-Even so, continued to be involved in irregular military activities against British and Loyalist forces.
+Even so, he continued to be involved in irregular military activities against British and Loyalist forces, becoming a colonel in the North Carolina militia from 1777 to 1782.
 When Lord Cornwallis moved through southeastern North Carolina after the Battle of Guilford Court House, his troops plundered all Patriot slave plantations in their path.
 British forces under the command of Major James Craig burnt Moore's slave plantation and "carried off the stock and slaves".

-Following the war Moore was elected to the North Carolina General Assembly, which eventually elected him to serve as Attorney General; a position he held from 1782 to 1791.
-Moore's fortunes had recovered to the point where by 1790 he had owned 48 enslaved people on his slave plantation.
+Following the war, Moore was elected to the North Carolina General Assembly, which eventually elected him to serve as Attorney General, a position he held from 1782 to 1791.
+By 1790, Moore enslaved 48 people on his slave plantation.
 As Attorney General, in 1787, he argued the State's case in Bayard v.
 Singleton, 1 N.C.
 (Mart) 5, a decision of the North Carolina Court of Conference (the precursor of the North Carolina Supreme Court) that became an important early instance of the application of judicial review.
 Moore, an ardent Federalist favoring a strong national government, took a leading role in securing North Carolina's ratification of the United States Constitution after the state had initially rejected it in 1788.
 He also played a role in the founding of the University of North Carolina at Chapel Hill.
 He was among those who selected the site for the university, and he served on its board of trustees from 1789 until 1807.

 Moore was again elected to the state House of Representatives in 1792, and served one term.
 In 1794, he was the Federalist candidate for United States Senate; he lost by one vote to Democratic-Republican Timothy Bloodworth.
 In 1798, Moore was again the Federalist candidate for U.S. Senate; he lost again, this time to Jesse Franklin.
 That same year, the General Assembly elected Moore to a seat on the North Carolina Superior Court.